kubernetes/ingress-nginx/docs/user-guide/multiple-ingress.md

 By default, deploying multiple Ingress controllers (e.g., `ingress-nginx` & `gce`) will result in all controllers simultaneously racing to update Ingress status fields in confusing ways.

-To fix this problem, you can either use [IngressClasses](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) (preferred) or use the `kubernetes.io/ingress.class` annotation (in deprecation).
+To fix this problem, use [IngressClasses](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class), the `kubernetes.io/ingress.class` annotation  is deprecated from kubernetes v1.22+.

 ## Using IngressClasses

 If all ingress controllers respect IngressClasses (e.g. multiple instances of ingress-nginx v1.0), you can deploy two Ingress controllers by granting them control over two different IngressClasses, then selecting one of the two IngressClasses with `ingressClassName`.
+When two or more

-First, ensure the `--controller-class=` is set to something different on each ingress controller:
+First, ensure the `--controller-class=` and `--ingress-class` are set to something different on each ingress controller:

 ```yaml
 # ingress-nginx Deployment/Statfulset